AD | Collaborative post

 3. Decide on your travel budget.

 Research how much it will cost you to reach and explore your destination to help you arrive at a budget estimate.
+It would be best to check which exchange rates service you can buy JPY online or other currencies online and overseas.
 You can save by considering the following:

 - Travel off-season.

 Know the best time to visit a place.
 Rates usually go up during school breaks or summertime, so schedule vacations a little before or after the high or peak season.
 Online maps and guides—including government portals—are valuable references.